Introduced by Rep. Rick Jones (R) on April 13, 2010

 To require “class B” dealers of live animals to use only injections of a commercially prepared solution for euthanizing a dog or cat.
 (The Humane Society describes a “class B” dealer as one licensed by the federal Department of Agriculture “whose business includes the purchase and/or resale of any animal . . .
 In contrast, Class A dealers can only sell animals that they have bred themselves”.
+Official Text and Analysis.

-Referred to the House Agriculture Committee on April 13, 2010.
+Referred to the House Agriculture Committee on April 13, 2010

-Reported in the House on July 1, 2010, with the recommendation that the substitute (H-4) be adopted and that the bill then pass.
+With the recommendation that the substitute (H-4) be adopted and that the bill then pass.